Iximiel/cudaOnPlumed/Implementation.md

 You can view this kernel as the inner body of the nested for loop that can be used to write the most naive serial implementation of the coordination (the outer loop would run on the `i` variable).

-The use of global memory should be limited in a kernel, because accessing global memory is far slower that working on shared memory (that it is not used in this case, shared memory is shared between kernels within a group) or the local memory declared within each kernel.
+The use of global memory should be limited in a kernel, because accessing global memory is far slower that working on shared memory (that it is not used in this case, shared memory is shared between kernels within a group) or the registers, aka the variables, (the  "local memory") declared within each kernel.

 Here within each kernel I have accumulated the values in local variables and not on the global memory and then update the global memory only at the end of the calculation.
-Using `mycoord += coord;` instead of `ncoordOut[i] += coord;` within the loop will speed up the calculations. only at the end of kernel.
+Using `mycoord += coord;` instead of `ncoordOut[i] += coord;` within the loop will speed up the calculations.

+In the actual implementation the `float myVirial[9];` and `float d[3];` are presented as a collection of 9 and 3 single declared values to use the registers of the kernels, here are declared as array for clarity.

 ### The switching function